-At first glance, CrazyDomains appears to be cheaper than SiteGround, but it charges you for lots of addons that SiteGround offers for free.
+At first glance, Crazy Domains appears to be cheaper than SiteGround, but it charges you for lots of addons that SiteGround offers for free.

-After evaluating both CrazyDomains and SiteGround through five different categories (pricing, features, performance, security, and support), I found that SiteGround breathes WordPress, whereas CrazyDomains has many limitations.
-SiteGround also scored better results in the performance tests than Crazy Domains.
+After evaluating Crazy Domains and SiteGround in five different categories (pricing, features, performance, security, and support), I found that Crazy Domains has many limitations in WordPress hosting.
+SiteGround also scored better results in the performance tests.

 1. Plans and Pricing

-CrazyDomains Is a Bit Cheaper, but SiteGround Offers a Better Value for Money for Serious WordPress Hosting Users
+Crazy Domains Is Cheaper, but SiteGround Is Better Value for Money for Serious WordPress Users

-Crazy Domains offers shared, VPS, and managed WordPress hosting, whereas SiteGround offers shared, managed WordPress hosting, WooCommerce, cloud hosting, reseller, and dedicated servers.
+Crazy Domains offers shared, VPS, and managed WordPress hosting.
+While SiteGround offers shared, managed WordPress hosting, WooCommerce, cloud hosting, reseller, and dedicated servers.

-It’s very clear that CrazyDomains offers slightly cheaper prices for its managed WordPress hosting packages compared to SiteGround.
-However, it offers more limited resources and fewer features than SiteGround (see the Features section).
+Crazy Domains has slightly lower prices for its managed WordPress hosting packages.
+However, it has limited resources and fewer features than SiteGround (see the Features section).